 Reference Architecture

-Past test results

-Completed IOP test results could link to UCA area, but needs to clearly list all completed CIM IOPs (1 folder per test with logical name (date & name/scope) with the most current on top on one page.
-The text on the top of the CIM Interop Documents page describing recent & upcoming IOPs is nice.
-Good background.
-Currently there are 2 left navigation pane IOP links: “Interop Documents” and “IOP Reports”.
-Need to only have one.

-Perhaps IOPs are a good database candidate also:

-name/scope

-description

-date

-location

-standards tested

-interfaces tested (exactly the list used to drive the CIM Interfaces Map)

-participants

 Tools

 Page (like CIM Tools for CIM Power System Models slide below) with graphical layout of tools.
 Hovering or clicking would get a context window popup containing the information shown in the 2nd slide.
 Database-driven, might even be part of the Vendor Products database, with an additional attribute signifying that it’s a CIM tool product.